teamrabu/rabu-schedule/readme.md

 Rabu Schedule 0.3-dev
 =================

-Rabu Schedule creates a visual aid for collaborative product scheduling.
+Rabu Schedule helps development teams discuss Agile software teams discuss their schedules with important stakeholders.
 For more information, see the [Team Rabu website](http://www.teamrabu.com).

 This early release of Rabu Schedule is for people interested in getting their hands dirty.
 It has many limitations (details below) and very little documentation.